Pedestrian Accident Lawyer in Chicago

 Children and pedestrians and cyclists wearing headphones are at an even higher risk of getting into an accident with an electric car.
 This problem is significant in loud urban areas where traveling electric cars are too silent to be audible.

-In 2013, the National Highway Traffic Safety Administration (NHTSA) highlighted the need for electric and hybrid vehicles to give a warning when moving at slower speeds; seeing and hearing offers the best defense against the risk of getting hit or run over by a motor vehicle.
+In 2013, the National Highway Traffic Safety Administration (NHTSA) highlighted the need for electric and hybrid vehicles to give a warning when moving at slower speeds; seeing and hearing offers the best defence against the risk of getting hit or run over by a motor vehicle.
 According to NHTSA, noise-emitting devices on electric cars could prevent almost 3,000 pedestrian and cyclist accidents each year.
 A study conducted in 2011 concluded that electric vehicles pose twice the risk of an accident when starting, stopping, slowing, backing up, or when entering or leaving parking lots or driveways.

 If federal or state governments mandate for electric cars and hybrids to emit a warning to alert its presence, the device will have to be installed so that the pedestrians are aware of its location and whether it is moving toward or away from them.
 Also, it needs to be ensured that the sound does not interfere with other signals such as horns, sirens, and backup signals.
 It is also important that the sound is standardized so that pedestrians and cyclists can easily identify it.